UoB-COMSM0110/2024-group-3/git_branch_protection_rules.md

 ## main

 - Disable branch deletion
-- Disallow pushes except via PR
+- Disallow pushes except via pull request (PR)
 - Require one approval from Group 3 team member before merging PR is allowed

 ## develop

 - Disable branch deletion
-- Disallow pushes except via PR
 - Require one approval from Group 3 team member before merging PR is allowed
+- Feature branches to develop are automatically deleted on merge to develop